Last updated on June 5th, 2023 at 11:58 am

 The impact of not receiving proper academic translations could affect 44 percent of the Holyoke student body- the portion of students who live in a home where English is not the primary language.

-Navigating a new education system in a different language is a challenge that can be made easier by offering professional translations of educational documents and employment of skilled interpreters.
+Navigating a new education system in a different language is a challenge that can be made easier by offering professional translations of educational documents and the employment of skilled interpreters.
 All parents have the right to fully participate in and make decisions regarding their children’s educational programs, which for LEP parents is a possibility only through access to educational documents written in their native language.

 School districts like Holyoke can get a head start on fostering trust and enhancing LEP parent engagement by translating content that is brought to the attention of English proficient parents.
 Necessary document translations include-

 By providing a professional translation of these types of material, schools help LEP parents to become well informed and prepared to make the best choices for their children’s education.
-A supportive network of trust is thereby developed between the school, the child and the parent.
+A supportive network of trust is thereby developed between the school, the child, and the parent.

-As more families immigrate to the U.S, school Districts and the individual schools must be ready to help and accommodate for their successful integration.
-Helping parents gain better access to education opportunities in the US for their children creates a positive impact on the family’s’ adjustment to the new communities.
+As more families immigrate to the U.S, school Districts and individual schools must be ready to help and accommodate their successful integration.
+Helping parents gain better access to educational opportunities in the US for their children creates a positive impact on the family’s’ adjustment to the new communities.
 As stated by the Civil Rights Division of the U.S Department of Justice, schools must provide translation or interpretation from appropriate and competent individuals.
 Ready to help with Language translation and navigation of cultural differences, are skilled translation agencies like JR Language Translation Services.
-The challenges that LEP parents face when trying to navigate a new education system with their child is a personal one for us, and we are dedicated to providing academic translation services to help families overcome these challenges.
+The challenges that LEP parents face when trying to navigate a new education system with their child is a personal ones for us, and we are dedicated to providing academic translation services to help families overcome these challenges.